DMARC Checker & Generator

 v=DMARC1; p=reject; rua=mailto:[email protected]; adkim=s; aspf=r;

-DMARC policies define how unauthenticated emails should be handled:
+DMARC policies define how unauthenticated emails should be handled.

 1. None (p=none): Monitors email traffic without affecting delivery.
 Use this policy when starting with DMARC to gather reports and identify issues.